browserengineering/book/book/browsersandweb.md

 UI-building libraries, fast consumer networks, and sufficient CPU power and information storage capacity.
 The result was what so often happens with
-technology: the web has many similar-looking predecessors, but only took its modern form in the late 1980s, once all those technologies were available.
+technology: the web has many similar-looking predecessors, but only took its modern form once all those technologies were available.

 Such lofty goals!
 How does the browser deliver on them?
 It's a fascinating and fun journey.
 That's what this book is about.
-But first let's dig deeper into the thoughts raised here: where the web came from, how it functions, and the role browsers play in the web and computing.
+But first let's dig deeper into the thoughts raised here: how the web functions, where the web came from, and the role browsers play in the web and computing.

 Explaining the black box
 ========================